 Spreading light on the subject!-

+Create Peace on Earth!
 Continued from Latest Drug News

 America is not supposed to be a centrally planned economy with guaranteed employment for everyone, as long as they do what they are told by the state.
 A state of authoritarian tyranny is what that is called.
 Every one of us is in jeopardy of losing our freedom to think, speak and act.
 King George of England inspired the rebellion in 1776.
-Could another self-appointed King George be on the verge of doing the same?

 Peace, tolerance and free trade in goods and knowledge create a world of abundance.
 America deserves to have an ethical, efficient, and constitutionally limited government.
 Here is one great tool to get to know your candidates or try this one to find out your current races.